MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 *4_point_symmetric_simple_maxima_data.expected_output.csv*

-The single peak at the X axis was determined by manually inspecting the Y value at X = 0 in the online plotting program.
+The single peak at the x-axis was determined by manually inspecting the y value at x=0 in the online plotting program.
 The program indicated the peak to be at this X and Y point, which of course will only be approximate since we are not computing the peak from an exact formula:

 0.0, 1.125